mochi-hpc/mochi-json-vis/README.md

 Feed it a json file as the first argument.
 It will spit out `dot` on stdout.
 I like to pipe the output to `dotty` to make PNGs

     json-viz service.json | dot -Tpng > service.png

+It can also take input from stdin if the filename argument is "-":

+    bedrock-query -s service.ssg tcp | json-viz - | dot -Tpng > service.png